 Tax Treatment of Card Rewards in Dominican Republic

-The Dominican Republic uses a territorial tax system administered by the Direccion General de Impuestos Internos (DGII).
+The Dominican Republic uses a territorial tax system administered by the DGII (Direccion General de Impuestos Internos).
 Only income generated from Dominican sources is taxable for residents.
 This creates a significant advantage for crypto users: gains from offshore exchanges and foreign-sourced crypto investments may fall outside the taxable base entirely.

 Cashback TypeWhen ReceivedWhen Spent via CardTotal Tax Burden

-The territorial tax system is the key advantage: crypto gains from offshore exchanges and wallets may not be taxable.
-However, the absence of specific DGII guidance means this interpretation carries risk.
-Stablecoin funding eliminates capital gains exposure regardless of interpretation.
-Keep detailed records of all transactions for potential future tax inquiries.
+The territorial tax system is the key advantage.
+Crypto gains from offshore exchanges and wallets may not be taxable.
+Stablecoin funding eliminates capital gains entirely.
+The absence of specific DGII guidance means this interpretation carries some risk - maintain records for potential future inquiries.

 How to Apply from Dominican Republic